 The Association of Nature and Forest Therapy Guides and Programs (ANFT) has developed a process for certifying Forest Therapy Trails to increase awareness and the practice of Forest Therapy and to offer land managers a new marketing and programming opportunity.

-The concept of Forest Therapy is gaining global recognition as an evidence-based approach to wellness and health.
-Forest Therapy of gentle walks in which a guide uses a range of techniques aimed primarily at slowing people down from what has become a “normal” frenetic pace, and calling attention to sensory experiences of the forest and its environment.
+The concept of Forest Bathing, also known as Forest Therapy, is gaining global recognition as an evidence-based approach to wellness and health.
+Forest Bathing sessions consist of gentle walks in which a guide uses a range of techniques aimed primarily at slowing people down from what has become a “normal” frenetic pace, and calling attention to sensory experiences of the forest and its environment.

 Trail certification provides a new method for engaging your members, the public, and developing new partnerships.
 Let people know that your site is a place where they can experience forest therapy.
 Health care organizations, employee wellness programs, and groups that promote healthy living are potential partners for developing Forest Therapy programs.

 Having signs promoting a designated Forest Therapy trail increases public awareness of the health benefits of being in forests.
 People who see the trail sign will likely have their curiosity piqued about Forest Therapy and want more information about the practice and where they can find Forest Therapy scheduled events.
 This is an opportunity to direct them to your programming.

 A Forest Therapy Trail is a path or area where people of a wide range of fitness levels can interact with nature, primarily through their senses.
 They do not always conform to typical ideas of what constitutes a trail.
 Some trails are found in more traditional settings, like arboreta and botanical gardens, while other places might include spas, nature-adventure parks, hospital gardens, farms, urban parks retreat centers, and others.